WestconSamaDevTeam/sama_api_client/README.md

 This library is designed to be more flexible and to allow the user to define the API endpoints separately.
 In fact, it can even load a json file with the API endpoints without requiring any additional code.

-The basic functionality of the SAMA API client is provided by the SamaApiClientCore class.
+The basic functionality of the SAMA API client is provided by the RestApiClientCore class.
 This core class handles the communication with the REST API of the Check Mk server.
 It is so flexible that it can be used even on its own as a generic API client for any REST API.

-The SamaApiClient class inherits from the SamaApiClientCore class and will provide additional functionality that is specific to SAMA/Check Mk.
+The SamaApiClient class inherits from the RestApiClientCore class and will provide additional functionality that is specific to SAMA/Check Mk.

 ## Check Mk Rest API Authentication